 Hypothermia can occur in your dog if he is outside in the cold for an extended period of time.
 My dogs live inside our home, but I do understand that some dogs live outside.
 Please consider bringing your dog inside on extreme cold weather days.
 Or supply a heated dog house when he needs it, along with heated dog beds and heated dog bowls so his water doesn’t freeze.

-Personally, I know our dog, Bear, would jump into any body of water, in fact he will find the smallest puddle, mud or water to roll around in.
-If you want a laugh, watch his YouTube video.
+Personally, I know our dog, Bear, would jump into any body of water, in fact, he will find the smallest puddle, mud or water to roll around in.
 So we would never let him loose near any water in the winter, I’d be terrified that he would jump in and not be able to get out because of the ice and freezing temps.

 Interestingly, the popular Christmas Poinsettia is actually known for being toxic to dogs and cats, but according to the Pet Poison Hotline, they are only mildly toxic.

-Christmas trees, ornaments, hooks and tinsel are all harmful for your dog.
+Christmas trees, ornaments, hooks, and tinsel are all harmful to your dog.
 If you have a live tree, make sure your dog doesn’t decide to chew the branches, as it can cause blockage and internal damage.

 Fake or live trees can topple over onto your dog, make sure you use a heavy-duty tree stand.
 We actually had a tree fall over one year… we had chosen a tree that year that was bigger than we ever had before.
 In the middle of the night we heard a big crash, yup it was the tree!
 The tree was on the floor and half of the ornaments were broken.
 The tree stand we always used was too small for the huge tree.
 We went out the next morning and got the biggest tree stand possible!
 Thank God no kids or dogs were in the room when it fell, it could have been much worse.

-Ornaments can fall and break, cutting your dogs precious paws.
+Ornaments can fall and break, cutting your dog’s precious paws.
 And tinsel can cause internal damage if eaten.
-So long story short, just use extra caution during the holidays with your dog, just as you would with a baby.
+Use extra caution during the holidays with your dog, just as you would with a baby.

-P.S.
-I can’t go without mention overfeeding your dog.
-It may not be deadly, but during the cold winter months you and your dogs activity level will mostly likely drop.
+I can’t go without mention overfeeding your dog… it may not be deadly, but during the cold winter months, you and your dog’s activity level will most likely drop.
 Your dog does not need the same amount of calories during the less active months of winter.
 So be aware of his food intake vs. exercise level and make sure he isn’t packing on the winter pounds.
 This can apply to us as humans too, all those holiday sweets are very tempting!

-P.S.S.
-Here is a shopping list of items that can help keep your dog save this winter season.
-Leave a comment below with what you do to keep your dog safe in winter, it just may help save another dogs life!
+Leave a comment below with what you do to keep your dog safe in winter, it just may help save another dog’s life!